Samoa Joe learned just how strong the friendship between Kevin Nash and Scott Hall was at TNA’s 2007 Turning Point pay-per-view.

 "There was an incident where Scott Hall no-showed.
 They handed me the mic and said, "Get him!’
 That’s what I was told.
 I went out there and got him.
 I ruffled a lot of feathers that day, in particular, Kevin Nash.
 Kevin knew about the demons Scott was facing.
 But none of us knew the extent of Hall’s issues."

-Kevin Nash, in a YouShoot interview, responded to a fan that claimed he had a hissy fit that night.
+In a YouShoot interview, Kevin Nash responded to a fan that claimed he had a hissy fit that night.

 "Was it a hissy fit?
 Smacking someone in the face twice?
 I smacked him in the face twice.
 I said, ‘Was what you said out there, was it yours or was it fucking Russo’s?’
 He said, ‘It was mine.’
 So I smacked him in the face.
 I said, ‘Don’t disrespect me, don’t disrespect Scott.’
 [Joe] fucking got up; I thought he was gonna come at me, so I smacked him in the fucking head again, and he fucking didn’t do anything."